 Although a second season has been confirmed by HBO, no official release date has been announced at present.
-If it follows the same pattern as season one though, it should air in June in the US, with a UK premiere to follow in August.
+But HBO says it will be released in 2020 [via Teen Vogue].
+If it follows the same pattern as season 1 though, it should air in June in the US, with a UK premiere to follow in August.

 Where will Euphoria season 2 be shown in the UK?

 The details have yet to be confirmed but expect it to be much the same as season 1, i.e. on Sky Atlantic and NOW TV.

 Sort of – a first look at Season 2 of Euphoria was shared as part of HBO’s big 2020 preview trailer.
 Annoyingly, it’s since been removed offline.

 Still not quite an official trailer, but star Sydney Sweeney teased the return of a handful of key characters at the Golden Globes on Instagram.
 No Zendaya in sight, but there’s still high chances she’ll be on board.

 It certainly looks like it.
 After Euphoria’s renewal was announced, the actor and musician tweeted: “Literally just got the call.
 Can’t say thank you enough for the support we’ve seen, wow…” Her reaction probably wouldn’t be quite so enthusiastic if she had been told she wouldn’t be involved in season 2.

 Literally just got the call.
 Can’t say thank you enough for the support we’ve seen, wow… https://t.co/XJtdQaWaL9

 There’s the question of how her character Rue would feature in the next batch of episodes, though.
 The season one finalé of Euphoria was certainly ambiguous and left a lot of viewers with the impression that she’d overdosed and died.
 However, creator Sam Levinson has confirmed she’s very much still alive and “has a big journey ahead of her”.

 Who else will return for season 2?